Vanilla American Buttercream

 Chai American Buttercream

-Mix 1-2 Tbsp of Unsweetened Instant Black Tea with 1 tsp Cinnamon, 1 tsp Ground Cardamom, ½ tsp Ground Cloves, and ½ tsp of Ground Nutmeg.
-Add a Tbsp or so of hot water, mix to form a thick paste.
+Mix 1-2 tablespoon of Unsweetened Instant Black Tea with 1 teaspoon Cinnamon, 1 teaspoon Ground Cardamom, ½ teaspoon Ground Cloves, and ½ teaspoon of Ground Nutmeg.
+Add a tablespoon or so of hot water, mix to form a thick paste.

 Once you've added the milk and vanilla to the mix - and have beaten it into an actual frosting - turn speed back down to low.
 Add the paste, beat to combine.